Axel2293/Obsidian-Notes/Operating Systems/Sesiones/Sesión 1 (.md

 - Bootstrap-Bios (*Basic Input Output System*) - simple code to initialize the system, load the kernel
 - Kernel loads
-- Starts *system daemons* (services provided outside of the kernel)
+- Starts *system daemons* (services provided outside of the kernel like TCP/IP)
 - Kernel interrupt driven (hardware and software)
 #### Drivers
 Help the OS use I/O devices.